Fioctl CLI Installation¶

 This requires that you have Golang installed.
 See https://golang.org/doc/install for instructions.

 If you intend to use Fioctl on a non X86_64 platform (like a Raspberry

 Pi/Pinebook/Smartphone) such as ARM, RISC-V, PPC, etc. Fioctl can be compiled

 and installed from the latest sources and installed via Golang’s own package

 go get github.com/foundriesio/fioctl

 Now that Fioctl is installed, you must authenticate with our backend before you’re able to use it.
 This requires you to generate OAuth2 application credentials for interacting with Factory APIs:

-Fioctl will now ask for your application credentials and walk you through the authentication process.
+Fioctl will now ask for your Client ID and Secret.
+Follow the next steps to generate it.